OctopusDeploy/OctopusTentacle/docker/readme.md

 # tentacle

-Due to required build context, all scirpts should be executed from the root directory.
+Due to required build context, all scripts should be executed from the root directory.

 ## Building the container